 Teaching Approaches

-There are many ways to teach, whether face-to-face or online, and the right option for a given situation will rely on a range of factors, including the nature of what is to be learned, the available resources to support the learning, etc. This page contains links to details of a range of teaching approaches that have been shown to work well at Sheffield Hallam University, though it is by no means an exhaustive list.
+There are many ways to teach, whether face-to-face or online, and the right option for a given situation will rely on a range of factors, including the nature of what is to be learned, the available resources to support the learning, and so on.
+Sheffield Hallam University has produced a Teaching Approaches Menu (DOCX, 157.1KB) to inspire and assist staff to explore a range of potential teaching approaches that have been shown to work well at Sheffield Hallam University (though it is by no means an exhaustive list), along with technologies that can be used to support them and further resources to investigate further.
+To support the use of the Teaching Approaches Menu, this page contains links to additional details for each of the teaching approaches.

 Independent Learning